 Driving the defiant Cuesta del Obispo to Piedra del Molino in Salta

-Piedra del Molino is a lofty mountain point at an elevation of 3,367m (11,046ft) above sea level, situated in the central-western part of the province of Salta, in Argentina.
+Piedra del Molino is a high mountain pass at an elevation of 3,367m (11,046ft) above sea level, located in the central-western part of the province of Salta, in Argentina.

 Is the road to Piedra del Molino in Salta paved?

-Situated within Los Cardones National Park, the road to the summit is mostly paved yet winding, known as Ruta Provincial 33 road.
-As it traverses the pass, the road is referred to as Cuesta del Obispo, named after Bishop Julián Cortazar.
+Tucked away in Los Cardones National Park, the road to the summit is mostly paved yet winding, known as Ruta Provincial 33 road.
+As it traverses the pass, the challenging road is commonly known as Cuesta del Obispo, named after Bishop Julián Cortazar.

 How long is Piedra del Molino in Salta?

-Perched high in the northwestern part of Argentina, the summit takes its name from a grinding stone of several tons carved in granite, placed here.
-Legend has it that it was transported by car in 1927 and, by weight, split in two.
-Originally intended for a valley stay, its owners never returned for it.
-A few hundred meters before reaching the peak, a lookout point offers a panoramic view of the road's hairpins and a unique perspective of the Quebrada del Escoipe.
+A few hundred meters before the summit, there’s a lookout point with a panoramic view of the road's hairpins and Quebrada del Escoipe.
 The summit is also home to a small chapel dedicated to St. Rafael.